wonrzrzeczny/CTF-writeups/Chaos Communication Camp 2019 CTF/Prejudiced Randomness/readme.md

 * both ```p``` and ```q``` divide ```(r + z)``` and neither divide ```(r - z)```.
 Then ```GCD(n, r - z) = 1``` and we win.
 * one of the ```p``` and ```q``` divides ```(r - z)``` and the other one divides ```(r + z)```.
 The we lose, as the server can factor ```n```.

-This illustrates, how this game is (seemingly) random and should result in win-lose ratio equal to 1:1.
+This illustrates, how this game is (seemingly) random and should result in a win-lose ratio equal to 1:1.

 Few words before the actual solution
 ------------------------------------